waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ![suicide](uploads/4572d5a74ec2a285758e3bc1861256f3/suicide.gif)

 At this stage our reward function was defined as: `1 - (DistanceToFood/TotalFood) + Score`.
 This was inhibiting the agents ability to learn a 'suicide' move as it would lead to the agent being a long distance away from food.
-At this junction, we reassessed our approach for reward shaping and altered it to: `FoodLeft/StartingFood + Score`, which would also later be further improved to incremental positive score changes as discussed in section '3.1 Approximate Q-learning'.
+At this junction, we reassessed our approach for reward shaping and altered it to: `FoodLeft/StartingFood + Score`, which would also later be further improved to incremental positive score changes as discussed in section [3.1 Approximate Q-learning](/3.1 Approximate Q-learning)

 #### Strategy summary